michaelingraldi/michaelingraldi/README.md

 - 👋 Hi, I’m @michaelingraldi
-- 🌱 I’m currently learning C#, JS
+- 🌱 I'm good at some stuff

 - 📫 How to reach me michael.s.ingraldi (at) gmail.com